SPRING 2019 Elections:

 All campaign materials must be posted according to University and Election Code policies.
 For more information see the SGA Election Code.

 Student who feel the candidates are not following the University and Election Code policies are allowed to submit a Violation Complaint Form (Minetracker Form) to the Election Commissioners.
-All Violation Complaint Forms must be submitted before Thursday, September 11 at 5 p.m.
+All Violation Complaint Forms must be submitted before Thursday, XXXX XX at 5 p.m.

 Each campus organization may endorse only one candidate in the form of a written record filed with the Student Government Association office and Election Commissioners.